import numpy as np

 .

-Now, we can move on to creating the destination file connection.
-For that, we also have to know the raster dimensions that can be derived from the extent and the resolution.
+We can move on to creating the destination file connection.
+For that, we also have to know the raster dimensions, which can be derived from the extent and the resolution.

 = int((xmax - xmin) / res)